-AquaVitae case study on “Offshore macroalgae cultivation” will celebrate a stakeholder workshop with the objective of:
+AquaVitae case study on “Offshore macroalgae cultivation” celebrated a stakeholder workshop with the objective of:

 - technically demonstrate offshore and sustainable seaweed cultivation by optimised logistics,